Diseases & Conditions

 In addition, nonsteroidal anti-inflammatory drugs, or NSAIDs, such as ibuprofen and naproxen, can help reduce swelling and relieve pain.

-If the pain persists or it becomes more difficult to move your hip and leg, contact your doctor.
+If the pain continues or it becomes more difficult to move your hip and leg, contact your doctor.

 Doctor Examination

-Your doctor may also ask you to perform a variety of stretches and movements to help determine which muscle is injured.
+- Ask you to perform a variety of stretches and movements to help determine which muscle is injured

 X-Rays